Cecilia Comunales

 Cecilia Comunales (born 4 December 1988 in Paysandú, Uruguay) is a boxer.
-She has a professional record of 14-1 and was named WBA women's lightweight champion of the world.
+She has a professional record of 14-1 and was the WBA women's lightweight champion of the world.

 Early life

 At age seven she won a beauty contest during the cosmopolitan city's annual "Beer Week", and has since been known as "La Reina", i.e. "The Queen".
 Initially inspired by the Clint Eastwood women's boxing movie "Million Dollar Baby", Comunales began her boxing training at age 16.
 She compiled a 14-4-2 record as an amateur, competing mostly in Argentina.

 Before taking up contact sports, Comunales had practiced skating and gymnastics.
 She has said that her mother did not want her to get into boxing after she saw "Million Dollar Baby", so she first told her that she was training in gymnastics.

 Professional career

 Comunales made her professional debut on January 10, 2009 and quickly won her first 6 fights before losing in early 2010.
 Since that sole loss she has gone on to win her last 8 fights.
-On this run of wins she has picked up both the UBO and WBC lightweight titles.
+On this run of wins she has picked up both the UBO and WBA lightweight titles.
 Apart from one fight in Panama in 2012 all of her fights have taken place in either Argentina or Uruguay.

+She won the WBA's female world lightweight championship in 2012 by defeating the Dominican Republic's Maribel Santana by first-round technical knockout when the Caribbean boxer had to retire due to injury on May 30, 2012 in Panama City, Panama.
+She was welcomed by 22,000 fans, including Paysandu's mayor, upon returning with the world championship belt.
+She defended the belt twice including against Brazilian contender Simone Aparecida da Silva.